john-james-ai/BreastCancerDetection/jbook/content/99_appendix.md

 ### Breast Density

 This is an overall assessment of the volume of attenuating tissues in the breast, to help indicate the relative possibility that a lesion could be obscured by normal tissue and that the sensitivity of examination thereby may be compromised by dense breast tissue.
-The following four categories of breast composition are defined by the visually estimated content of fibroglandular-density tissue within the breasts. {cite}`BreastImagingReportinga`.
+The following four categories of breast composition are defined by the visually estimated content of fibroglandular-density tissue within the breasts. {cite}`americancollegeofradiologyACRBIRADSAtlas2013a`.

 | Label | Description                                                                    |
 | ----- | ------------------------------------------------------------------------------ |